Where to Eat in Rome in August – updated August 2020

 Even before August hits Rome, the streets begin to empty of its residents.
 So when the middle of the hottest month arrives, at least you’ve been prepared by degree for the mass exodus.
 It is a long-standing tradition that Italians take a holiday during August, sometimes for the whole month or for several weeks but surely on the 15th.
 August 15 is the holiday of all holidays in Italy: the beloved day of ferragosto.
 Ask many Italians and they will say it’s better than Christmas.
-Friends and family head to the mountains or the beach to relax, do nothing, and enjoy their time together.
+Heat on the side, this can be a great time to visit the ”Eternal City” avoiding the usual chaos.

 Flavio al Velavevodetto in Testaccio

-This restaurant has become a Testaccio standard with good reason.
-It has delicious Roman food and is burrowed into Monte Testaccio.
-I love eating inside and admiring the sections of neatly stacked amphorae vases that the Roman threw away and of which the whole hill is composed.
+This restaurant has become a Testaccio standard for good reason.
+It has delicious Roman food and is burrowed into the incredible Monte Testaccio.
+I love eating inside and admiring the sections of neatly stacked amphorae vases that the Roman threw away and which compose the whole hill.
 There is also seating outside on the terrace.
 You should always call ahead to book a table as it’s a popular spot, especially when there aren’t other places open.

 La Renella in Trastevere